-The State will determine the process by which any required contracting and payment to identified training programs occurs.
+CDSS will determine the process by which any required contracting and payment to identified training programs occurs.
 Efforts will also be made to ensure that specialized training is linked to existing career pathways, licensing, and certification to further expand IHSS providers' opportunities for career advancement.

-This proposal includes funding to support county IHSS programs and/or IHSS Public Authorities, which will provide outreach to providers regarding training opportunities, assist interested providers to connect with training, track completion of training, and issue stipend payments, as well as any other identified administrative activities.
+County IHSS programs and/or IHSS Public Authorities will provide outreach to providers regarding training opportunities, assist interested providers to connect with training, track completion of training, and issue stipend payments, as well as any other identified administrative activities.
 Additionally, Public Authority registries should be enhanced to capture completed training pathways for registry providers.